“I was having a conversation with Sarah, and this guy came up and said 'Hi' to her.”

 You went to a party and were talking to an acquaintance (Sarah).
 Someone that she knew said hello and started talking to her.
-Now it's after the party, and you're telling a story about this situation to your boyfriend.
-You say:
+Now it's after the party, and you say this while telling your boyfriend about the situation.

 I was having a conversation with Sarah, and this guy came up and said 'Hi' to her.